S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 Insider debt does not count toward the cap

-Debt owed to affiliates or insiders would be excluded when calculating whether a business is under the $7.5 million threshold.
+Debt owed to affiliates or insiders would be excluded when measuring whether a business sits under the $7.5 million threshold.

 4